STAT545-UBC-hw-2018-19/hw05-janehuang1647/assignment_5.md

 Part 3: Visualization design
 ----------------------------

-1. In this part, I am going to remake the graph I have plotted for the previous assignment. this is a graph plotted in assignment 2.
+i).
+In this part, I am going to remake the graph I have plotted for the previous assignment. this is a graph plotted in assignment 2.
 In this graph, I tried to showed the gdpPerCap of each country grouped by the countinent.
 But this graph did not show that much useful information and it did not show any information how the gdpPercap varies with time.
 Therefore, we are going to replot this graph.

 ``` r
 ggplot(gapminder,aes(gdpPercap,continent))+